allangibson870-ux/TCWT-Total-Coherence-Wave-Theory/docs/TCWT-Lagrangian-Pregeometric.md

 This pregeometric version eliminates any background metric or coordinates.
 The action is written in terms of intrinsic derivatives along the Hum flow and knot filaments.
-Spacetime, Lorentz invariance, and Einstein gravity all emerge at low energy / low gradient.
+Spacetime, Lorentz invariance, and Einstein gravity all emerge at low energy / low gradient. dt — intrinsic Hum-flow parameter (no coordinate time t is assumed)

 **Limitations & next steps**
 - The measure \(\mathcal{D}_{\text{foam}}\) needs a more precise definition (e.g. explicit branching rules)